cloud66/help-old/_posts/building-your-stack/building-a-manifest-file.md

 - **extra_packages** (_Optional_): A list of extra apt packages to be installed on the server, before deploying the application.
 This example installs `chrony` apt package on the server before deploying the application.
 - **root_disk_size** (_Optional, AWS EC2 and GCE Only_): Default size of root disk (in GB) for servers in stack.
 Default value is 20.
 - **subnet_id** (_Optional, AWS EC2 Only_): ID of the AWS subnet in which you would like to create your servers.
 - **vendor** (_Optional, BYOC Only_): Cloud vendor to fire up the server on.
-Valid values: aws, azure, digitalocean, googlecloud, linode, rackspace, vexxhost
+Valid values: aws, azure, digitalocean, googlecloud, linode, rackspace, vexxhost and clouda
 - **region** (_Optional, BYOC Only_): [Data center region](http://developers.cloud66.com/#introduction-cloud-vendor-instance-regions) to create the server in.
 - **size** (_Optional, BYOC Only_): [Size of the server instance](http://developers.cloud66.com/#introduction-cloud-vendor-instance-names) created.
 - **availability_zone** (_Optional, AWS EC2 Only_): Availability zone of the server instance in AWS EC2 region.